meteor/meteor/content/mobile.md

 <h2 id="introduction">Meteor Cordova integration</h2>

 Meteor integrates with [Cordova](https://cordova.apache.org), a well-known Apache open source project, to build mobile apps from the same codebase you use to create regular web apps.
-With the Cordova integration in Meteor, you can take your existing app and run it on an iOS or Android device with a few simple commands.
+With the Cordova integration in Meteor, you can take your existing app and run it on an iOS or Android device with a few commands.

 A Cordova app is a web app written using HTML, CSS, and JavaScript as usual, but it runs in a [web view](#what-environment) embedded in a native app instead of in a stand-alone mobile browser.
 An important benefit of packaging up your web app as a Cordova app is that all your assets are bundled with the app.
 This ensures your app will load faster than a web app running on a remote server could, which can make a huge difference for users on slow mobile connections.
 Another feature of the Cordova integration in Meteor is support for [hot code push](#hot-code-push), which allows you to update your app on users' devices without going through the usual app store review process.